 Yellow Dock (Curly Dock)

 Wild violets typically have violet-purple flowers and toothed, heart-shaped leaves.
+These are so fun to find while I’m spring foraging!
 The drooping flowers have 5 petals, and can sometimes be more pale.
 They grow especially well in partially wooded areas with some shade.
 Violets grow in small clumps, and usually get 4-6 inches tall.
 The leaves and flowers are both edible, and have a delicate floral flavor.
 They can be enjoyed raw or cooked.
 As with dandelions, violet flowers make a lovely jelly.

 Pineapple Weed (False Chamomile)